 Tinware & Stove Establishment.
-Tinware & Stove Establishment.

-THE UNDERSIGNED respectfuly informs his old friends and customers, that he has purchased his brother's interest in the above establishment, and the concern will hereafter be conducted by himself exclusively.
-He has just received and offers for sale the largest and most extensive assortment ment of FANCY STOVES ever introduced into this market.
+The UNDERSIGNED respectfully informs his old friends and customers, that he has purchased his brother's interest in the above establishment, and the contern will hereafter be conducted by himself exclusively.
+He has justreceived and offers for sale the largest and most extensive assortment has justreceived and offers for sale the largest and most extensive assortment ment of FANCY STOVES ever intro duced into this market.

 Stovepipe and Tinware constantly on hand and manufactured toorder.
-All kinds of repairing done, as usual, on abort notice.
+All kinds of repairing done, as usual, on short notice,

-The patronase of old friends and new customers is respectfully solicited.
+The patronage of old friencs and new customers is respectfully solicited.